AIcrowd/flatland-getting-started/README.md

 > **Flatland** is an environment for developing and comparing multi-agent reinforcement learning algorithms in gridworlds.

-This repository contains notebooks to get you started on the right track with the Flatland environment, in order to take part in the [Flatland Challenge](https://www.aicrowd.com/challenges/flatland-challenge).
+This repository contains notebooks to get you started on the right track with the Flatland environment, in order to take part in the [AIcrowd Flatland Challenge](https://www.aicrowd.com/challenges/flatland-challenge).

 If you want to dive into challenge baselines right away, [check out the various approaches below](#challenge-baselines).